 Ans.
-The word ‘Armed Rebellion’ replaced the word ‘Internal Disturbances’ by the 44th Constitutional Amendment Act, 1978.
+The word ‘Armed Rebellion’ replaced the word ‘Internal Disturbances’ with the 44th Constitutional Amendment Act, 1978.

-Q. How soon imposition of National Emergency should be approved by the Parliament?
+Q. How soon imposition of the National Emergency should be approved by the Parliament?

 Ans.
-Emergency must be approved by the Parliament within 1 months after its proclamation.
+The emergency must be approved by the Parliament within 1 month after its proclamation.